Crete is the most southerly of the Greek islands and at approximately 250 kms from east to west and 56 kms from north to south it is also the largest.

-Crete’s rugged scenery is in contrast with the more northerly islands; gorges and mountains dominate the landscape but you'll also find vast plains with wild vegetation, small traditional villages, lively modern tourist resorts and an incredible array of ancient palaces, particularly from the Minoan Civilisation (Knossos, Festos, Malia, Zakros).
+Crete’s rugged scenery contrasts with Greece's more northerly islands; gorges and mountains dominate the landscape but you'll also find vast plains with wild vegetation, small villages, lively tourist resorts and an incredible array of ancient palaces, particularly from the Minoan Civilisation (Knossos, Festos, Malia, Zakros).

-Crete's major resorts and towns are located along the north coast; however we offer accommodation in a number of contrasting resorts across the whole island as well as villas off the beaten track in the Cretan countryside.
-We have split our programme to Crete into four geographical regions - Chania in the west, Rethymnon in the centre, Heraklion in the centre but heading east and then Lassithi for the east of the island.
+Crete's major resorts and towns are along the north coast; however we offer accommodation in a number of contrasting resorts across the whole island as well as villas off the beaten track in the Cretan countryside.
+We have split our programme to Crete into its four geographical regions - Chania in the west, Rethymnon in the centre, Heraklion in the centre but heading east and then Lassithi for the east of the island.

 Explore famous sights and lesser known villages, escape from busy resorts and experience the freedom of the road on one of our fly drive holidays.
 Uncover the hidden wonders of Crete - the largest island in Greece is more like a mini country; packed with history, ancient civilisations and fantastic scenery our self drive itineraries will whet your appetite for a longer holiday in the future.

-Where to visit
+Cities to visit

 Mountains and gorges meet beautiful beaches.
 Chania, with its Venetian and Turkish influence, is also worth a visit.

-Agios Nikolaos is situated right in the heart of the Bay of Mirabello with its breathtaking vistas, azure blue seas and pleasant climate.
+Agios Nikolaos is right in the heart of the Bay of Mirabello with its breathtaking vistas, azure blue seas and pleasant climate.

-Originally a small fishing hamlet which has grown into a bustling tourist village, with pretty white houses and lots of flowers.
+A former fishing hamlet which has grown into a bustling tourist village, with pretty white houses and lots of flowers.

 The little seaside resort of Makrigialos, east of Ierapetra on the Libyan Sea, is an ideal spot for a relaxing beach holiday.